Siding Contractor in Denver, CO — Repair, Replacement & Storm Damage Restoration

 What is the best siding material for Denver's climate?

-For most Denver homeowners, fiber cement — James Hardie HardiePlank or LP SmartSide — offers the best combination of hail impact resistance, UV color stability, dimensional stability through freeze-thaw cycling, and long-term performance in Denver's specific environment.
+For most Denver homeowners, fiber cement — James Hardie HardiePlank or LP SmartSide — offers the best combination of hail impact resistance, UV color stability, dimensional stability through freeze-thaw cycling, and long-term performance.
 It costs more than vinyl upfront but typically produces better total cost of ownership in a market where hail events produce vinyl and aluminum replacement cycles every 10–15 years.
-For homeowners where cost is the primary consideration, premium-thickness vinyl is a reasonable alternative that outperforms standard vinyl in both impact resistance and dimensional stability.
+For homeowners where cost is the primary consideration, premium-thickness vinyl outperforms standard vinyl in both impact resistance and dimensional stability and is a reasonable alternative.

 How do I know if my siding has hail damage?

 The assessment depends on your material.
 Vinyl shows cracking and fractures on the windward elevation.
 Aluminum shows distributed denting.
 Fiber cement shows surface chipping and paint spalling at impact points.
 The clearest indicator on any material is denting on soft metal trim components — j-channel, window sills, corner post caps — which corroborates that hailstones of sufficient size reached the property.
-If you're uncertain after your own visual check, a free professional inspection will assess all elevations at close range and document findings by material and location.
+A free professional inspection will assess all elevations at close range and document findings by material and location.

 Does hail damage to siding require full replacement or just the damaged panels?